Products Wellness Insights Mobility Metrics Analysis Gaze Metrics Analysis Dynamic Action Plan

 Baseline

-Your individual neural baseline is established — calibrated to your age, education, and health profile.
+Your individual baseline is established — calibrated to your age, education, and health profile.
 Not compared to a population average.
 Compared to you.

 Emerging pattern